Customer-Owned Electrical Generation

 If you are an individual or represent a company interested in interconnecting a distributed generator (DG) of 15 MW or less to the utility grid, please follow these steps:

-1. Review PSC Chapter 119 of the Wisconsin Administrative Code and the DG Interconnection Guidelines.
+1. Review PSC Chapter 119 of the Wisconsin Administrative Code

 2. Contact the electric utility or cooperative association (electric provider) serving your DG site to obtain the proper application and agreement forms.
 See Distributed Generation Points of Contact for the necessary information for each electric provider in Wisconsin.